-The AmazonBasics Pop-Up canopy tent is an entry level shelter at with an affordable price tag.
+The AmazonBasics Pop-Up canopy tent is an entry-level shelter at with an affordable price tag.
 Durable enough to hold up for the occasional use, prolonged or frequent use may lead to damage or wear and tear faster than with other competitors.
 Weighing in under 45 lbs, this tent is lighter than most of its kind, but the materials are also some of the least robust, and the push tabs and design make set-up feel clunky and difficult to operate.
 The frame and legs don't feel stable, and at its max height, it feels as if a bump or strong wind may cause the joints to snap.
-If you're looking to keep the price low but still want a reliable canopy tent, we recommend the E-Z Up Pyramid over this one.

 AmazonBasics Pop-Up Review